Logging#

 • The Refresh_Interval 5 line asks Fluent Bit to refresh the list of files in the log directory once per 5 seconds, rather than the default 60.
 The reason is that the directory /tmp/ray/session_latest/logs/ does not exist initially (Ray must create it first).
 Setting the Refresh_Interval low allows us to see logs in the Fluent Bit container’s stdout sooner.

-Add logging sidecars to your RayCluster CR.#
+Adding logging sidecars to RayCluster Custom Resource (CR)#

-Add log and config volumes.#
+Adding log and config volumes#

 For each pod template in our RayCluster CR, we need to add two volumes: One volume for Ray’s logs and another volume to store Fluent Bit configuration from the ConfigMap applied above.